tommadness/KH2Randomizer/docs/overview/index.md

 * Sora starts the game with a Drive Gauge of 5 rather than 3 so that all Drive Forms can be used as soon as they are obtained
 * Finding a Munny Pouch gives you 5,000 munny
+* Final Form is an obtainable item (though Final Form can still be obtained in its normal fashion)
 * The Promise Charm item, if enabled, opens a path to the final boss fights if the Promise Charm as well as all 3 Proofs are obtained.
 This path also contains several Bulky Vendor enemies that can be used to level grind quickly.

+### Save Warping

+Because there is no world map from which to choose a spawn point, the player is placed at an appropriate save point when (re-)entering a world based on story progression.
+This can be exploited in a few places in randomizer to save some time by leaving a world and re-entering to be "warped" to the next location.
+The warps that can save time include but are not limited to:

+* After the "fight" with Beast, leaving Beast's Castle and re-entering places you in Belle's room
+* After triggering the Rumbling Rose cutscene, leaving Beast's Castle and re-entering places you in the Parlor
+* After entering the Courtyard, leaving Disney Castle and re-entering places you in the Library
+* After triggering the cutscene by entering the Nothing's Call room, leaving The World That Never Was and re-entering places you at Twilight's View
+    * This particular save warp does bypass two treasure chests, so is usually only utilized if a player is in [Go Mode](../glossary/index.md#go-mode) and is trying to get to the end of the game as quickly as possible
+* After Auron gets on the boat to the Underdrome with Pain and Panic, leaving Olympus Coliseum and re-entering places you at Cave Of the Dead - Inner Chamber

 ### The World That Never Was